A rigorous community of artists and cultural producers

-Throughout the two-year program, graduate students will cultivate a thesis project, comprised of both a creative and written component, and culminating in a public exhibition.
+Throughout this two-year program, you will cultivate a thesis project comprised of both a creative and written component, culminating in a public exhibition.
 A faculty mentor will supervise your research and assist you in developing your thesis, including during a period of independent research and professional outreach between the first and second year.

-The program encourages graduate students to identify relevant contexts for their own practice – artist-run centres, galleries, community organizations, public spaces – and work to situate your research within broader fields of theoretical and material inquiry.
+The program encourages the identification of relevant contexts for your own practice – artist-run centres, galleries, community organizations, public spaces – and work to situate your research within broader fields of theoretical and material inquiry.

 Students have access to ECU’s expansive labs, studios, facilities, and research centres and graduates from this program join an influential community of established artists, educators, activists, writers and cultural producers.